 We ensure that only the necessary people have access to your data, that access to your Personal Data is protected and that our security measures are regularly checked and evaluated.
 Among others, we take the following security measures:

-● A secured internal network;
+- A secured internal network;

-● Physical measures for access security;
+- Physical measures for access security;

-● Logical access control on our computers and systems, using passwords;
+- Logical access control on our computers and systems, using passwords;

-● Organisational measures for access security;
+- Organisational measures for access security;

-● Automatic logging of all actions concerning the Personal Data;
+- Automatic logging of all actions concerning the Personal Data;

-● Encryption of digital files;
+- Encryption of digital files;

-● Security of network connections via Secure Socket Layer (SSL) technology;
+- Security of network connections via Secure Socket Layer (SSL) technology;

-● Pseudonymization of Personal Data;
+- Pseudonymization of Personal Data;

-We will not provide your Personal Data to other parties than the parties mentioned in this Privacy & Cookie Statement, unless this is necessary for our Service or if we are legally obliged to do so (for example if the police so require in the event of a suspicion of a crime).
-We will inform you in advance which other parties will receive your information.
+We will not provide your Personal Data to other parties than the parties mentioned in this Privacy & Cookie Statement unless this is necessary for our Service or if we are legally obliged to do so (for example, if the police so require in the event of a suspicion of a crime).
+We will inform you in advance when other parties will receive your information.

 We place a number of cookies for functional purposes, such as for the WordPress Content Management System and to keep track of your session.

 Also, we make use of social media buttons.
 See the explanation under the heading “Social media buttons”.
 The code supplied by Twitter and LinkedIn realises these buttons.
 Using the code, these parties place cookies.
-We cannot fully control what these parties do with their cookies, so please read the privacy statements of Twitter, and LinkedIn (which can change regularly) to see what they do with your Personal Data that they process through the cookies.
+We cannot fully control what these parties do with their cookies, so please read the privacy statements of Twitter and LinkedIn (which can change regularly) to see what they do with your Personal Data that they process through the cookies.